mabbleio/qubeswap-token-contract/contracts/PeggedQST/README.md

 # QubeSwapToken Bridge Destination Token Contract:
 	*Bridge Destination Contract*

-QubeSwapTokenDest is the Bridge Destination Contract of QST on a New Chain.
+PegQubeSwapToken is the Bridge Destination Contract of QST on a New Chain.

 QST is a multi-chain token